janKekanSan/jankekansan.github.io/pages/sona/la.md

 ::: info

-There are lots of detailed examples here, but feel free to skip around!
-Each works independently, with different perspectives on how [la]{.tokipona} works.
-They progress to a deeper understanding by the end though!
+Feel free to skip around!
+There are many detailed examples here, and each works independently, with different perspectives on how [la]{.tokipona} works.
+Just be sure to read them all by the end!

 :::

+---

+##### la and perspective

-The context could be a subject or object, such as a person, place, or thing:
+The context could be a subject or object, such as a person or thing.
+This is useful for discussing perspective, like the preposition [tawa]{.tokipona}:

 <details><summary> [mi la sina sewi lon utala!]{.tokipona} </summary>